|What is an Annotated Bib?|

 - Methods ( best ways to study your topic)

-Check out our Citation Resources Guide for help with APA, MLA, and Chicago style citations and citations tools you can use.
+Our Citation Resources Guide can help with citations and citations tools.

-Check out our Organization Guide for tips and tools for saving your sources and searches.
+Our Organization Guide has tips and tools for saving your sources and searches.